stevenkword/WP-Present/README.md

 2. Activate the plugin through the "Plugins" menu in WordPress.

 ## Changelog ##
+= Milestone 0.9.5 =
+* Emergency patches to fix support in preparation for WordPress 3.8

 = 0.9.4 =
 * Resolves double triggering of hide/show state in slide organizer
 * Adds wp-present body class